Craig Northey

 Craig Northey (born February 9, 1962) is a Canadian musician and film and TV composer.
 He is one of the founding members of the band Odds, which released four albums between 1991 and 1996.
 They were best known for the radio singles "It Falls Apart", "Eat My Brain", "Heterosexual Man" and "Someone Who's Cool".

 Career

 Like many musicians, Northey praises the Tragically Hip's generosity to up-and-coming bands, specifically the Odds: "Last year, they paid for us to come down to Seattle to see them play and then play ourselves...then, they invited us to play with them on Canada Day at Molson Park in Barrie.
 It really paid off for us."
 In 1996, Northey composed his first score for a feature film, The Kids in the Hall's Brain Candy.

+In 1997, Northey wrote the entrance music for Bret Hart after he joined WCW.

 After the breakup of Odds in 1999, Northey embarked on several other ventures, including working with Colin James, Rosanne Cash, Glen Phillips, Bruce McCulloch and many others.
 He released a solo CD entitled Giddy Up.
 In 2003 he collaborated on a CD with Jesse Valenzuela of Gin Blossoms, under the band name Northey Valenzuela.